frederic-perez/AmE-dictionary/data/idioms.md

 __mixed emotions__ Positive and negative emotions that are experienced simultaneously and are often in conflict with one another. _I’ve got mixed emotions about starting college this fall: on the one hand, I can’t wait to start the next chapter in my education, but, on the other, I will be so sad leaving my friends and family behind._
 __mixed signal__ :two: A signal, message, or communication that has, or is interpreted as having, multiple, ambiguous, or contradictory meanings.
 (Often plural.) _I keep getting these mixed signals from my ex-girlfriend.
 I can’t tell if she just wants to be friends, or if she’s interested in getting back together._
 __money doesn’t grow on trees__ Money should not be wasted because it is not something that can be replenished whenever one wants.
-__money laundering__ The act of engaging in transactions designed to obscure the origin of money, especially money that has been obtained illegally.
+__money laundering__ :two: The act of engaging in transactions designed to obscure the origin of money, especially money that has been obtained illegally.
+The criminal act or practice of processing large amounts of money obtained through illegitimate or illegal means, often in small increments through banks or other legitimate businesses, so as to conceal its source or origins. _One of the clubs downtown was shut down last week on charges of suspected money laundering for a local criminal enterprise._
-__money pit__ :two: A business, possession, or other financial commitment that requires or consumes an increasingly large amount of money, especially more than was first anticipated. _I bought this restaurant because of its prime downtown location, but with all the repairs and the huge amount of staff needed to run it, it’s proven to be quite a money pit._
+__money pit__ :three: A business, possession, or other financial commitment that requires or consumes an increasingly large amount of money, especially more than was first anticipated. _I bought this restaurant because of its prime downtown location, but with all the repairs and the huge amount of staff needed to run it, it’s proven to be quite a money pit._
 __money talks__ Rich people can get what they want.
 __monkey off one’s back__ A persistent burden or problem one no longer has to deal with. _I can’t wait until I’m done paying my student loans—that will be a monkey off my back!_ _The win did remove the major monkey off his back._
+__mooch off (of) (someone or something)__ To ask for or obtain (something) through the charity of someone or something; to sponge off someone or something else. _My brother has been mooching off me and my wife ever since he lost his job._
 __moral compass__ :three: That which serves or guides a person’s knowledge, sense, or intuition of correct virtues, morals, or ethics. _Our country’s moral compass has surely gone awry in recent times, as our priorities seem now to favor the wealthy accumulating more wealth at the expense of any other concern._
 __more often than not__ :two: Usually; as a rule. _Syn_ by and large, generally, mostly
 __more sinned against than sinner__ Less guilty or worthy of blame than others, especially those who have injured or laid such blame or guilt upon one. _I may be exploiting a loophole in how much I receive in social welfare payments, but given that my retirement fund was stolen from me by fraudulent investors, I’d say I’m more sinned against than sinner._